-This stitch consists of interlocking loops of thread which form an embellished line, anchored regularly by a straight stitch which crosses the design line.
+This stitch consists of interlocking loops of thread which form a solid raised line of zigzag threads.
 The majority of the thread remains on the surface of the stitch.

 N.B.
 Braid stitches have been popular through history, particularly in the Elizabethan era where many versions were used, but they were not well-documented.
 This means that historical references to ‘braid stitch’ may refer to any of the many versions (including Heavy chain stitch), rather than specifically this stitch.

 However, research has shown that this plaited braid stitch has its origins in the Bronze Age – a woman buried in South Jutland, Denmark in approximately 1300BC wears a blouse embellished with this stitch.
 More recently, this stitch was used extensively in Elizabethan embroidery, most commonly using metal threads.
 The Victoria and Albert Museum, London holds many examples, including a coif and forehead cloth which show a quintessentially Elizabethan design of flora with curvilinear lines executed in plaited braid stitch using metal thread.

 Bring your needle up at the end of the bottom guideline and make a loop with your thread.
 Take your needle down inside the loop on the top guideline (a short distance from the end), and back up on the bottom guideline, over your working thread.
 Your needle should emerge level with where it went down.

 Use your needle to manipulate both sides of the braid so it resembles a pretzel.

 Motion 1: Slide your needle under where the threads form a cross, from top to bottom, without piercing the fabric.
 Your needle should go over the top outer loop of the pretzel, under the cross and over both your working thread and the bottom outer loop of the pretzel.
 Pull your thread through.

 Use your needle to manipulate both loops of the braid so it resembles a pretzel.